- Company Approach

 - Management system

-As a first step, suppliers must complete a self-assessment, which must subsequently be subjected to on-site verification by an internationally recognized audit firm qualified as a Verification Body.
+As a first step, suppliers must complete a self-assessment, which must subsequently be subjected to on-site verification by an internationally recognized audit firm qualified as a Verifier Body.
 The verification aims to check the accuracy of the information transmitted and to record the correct answers in the event of missing or incorrect data.
 Since the tool is focused not only on the identification of non-compliances, but also on the monitoring of the management system of social issues and working conditions, the verifications are carried out in an announced or semi-announced manner; the reference protocol is defined by SLCP which specifies the required procedures, the number of man/day and the sampling criteria of individual and group interviews.

-Our goals for a sustainable supply chain
+Our goals for a sustainable supply chain:

-• Compliance with legal requirements: commitment to reduce 100% of legal non-conformities
+• Compliance with legal requirements: commitment to reduce 100% of legal non-conformities;

-• Continuous improvement approach: request for resolution of the critical issues raised by the verifier within the subsequent completion of the FSLM form
+• Continuous improvement approach: request for resolution of the critical issues raised by the verifier within the subsequent completion of the FSLM form;

 Critical and high-risk non-conformities